19hours/sg-statutes/Acts/Income Tax Act.md

 ### Deduction for renovation or refurbishment expenditure

-14Q\.—(1) Subject to this section, where any person carrying on a trade, profession or business has incurred during the period from 16th February 2008 to 15th February 2013 (both dates inclusive), expenditure on any renovation or refurbishment works for the purposes of that trade, profession or business (referred to in this section as renovation or refurbishment expenditure), he may claim a deduction in respect of the renovation or refurbishment expenditure in accordance with this section.
+14Q\.—(1) Subject to this section, where any person carrying on a trade, profession or business has incurred on or after 16th February 2008 expenditure on any renovation or refurbishment works for the purposes of that trade, profession or business (referred to in this section as renovation or refurbishment expenditure), he may claim a deduction in respect of the renovation or refurbishment expenditure in accordance with this section.

 [34/2008 wef 16/02/2008]

+[Act 29 of 2012 wef 18/12/2012]

 (2) Any claim for renovation or refurbishment expenditure under this section shall be made at the time of lodgment of the return of income for the year of assessment relating to the basis period in which the expenditure is incurred or within such further time as the Comptroller may, in his discretion, allow.

 [34/2008 wef 16/02/2008]

-(3) For the purposes of subsection (1) and subject to subsections (7), (8) and (9), a deduction is allowed for one-third of the renovation or refurbishment expenditure for the basis period in which the expenditure was incurred and the balance is to be allowed by 2 equal deductions, one for each of the basis periods for the next 2 succeeding years of assessment.
+(3) For the purposes of subsection (1) and subject to subsections (7), (8), (8A) and (9), a deduction is allowed for one-third of the renovation or refurbishment expenditure for the basis period in which the expenditure was incurred and the balance is to be allowed by 2 equal deductions, one for each of the basis periods for the next 2 succeeding years of assessment.

 [34/2008 wef 16/02/2008]

+[Act 29 of 2012 wef 18/12/2012]

-(3A) Notwithstanding subsection (3), for the purposes of subsection (1) and subject to subsections (7), (8) and (9), where the renovation or refurbishment expenditure is incurred during the basis period relating to the year of assessment 2010 or 2011, a deduction is allowed for the year of assessment 2010 or 2011, as the case may be, for the full amount of the renovation or refurbishment expenditure so incurred, unless a person elects for the deduction to be allowed in accordance with subsection (3).
+(3A) Notwithstanding subsection (3), for the purposes of subsection (1) and subject to subsections (7), (8), (8A) and (9), where the renovation or refurbishment expenditure is incurred during the basis period relating to the year of assessment 2010 or 2011, a deduction is allowed for the year of assessment 2010 or 2011, as the case may be, for the full amount of the renovation or refurbishment expenditure so incurred, unless a person elects for the deduction to be allowed in accordance with subsection (3).

 [34/2008 wef 16/02/2008]

 [27/2009 wef 29/12/2009]

+[Act 29 of 2012 wef 18/12/2012]

 (3B) An election made by a person under subsection (3A) shall be irrevocable.